 Our hospital philosophy is to provide you with the best possible veterinary care available for your puppy.
-We feel strongly that the preventive care plan outlined below will help us get your puppy off to the best start possible.
+We feel strongly that the preventive care plan below will help us get your puppy off to the best start possible.

 Preventive Care Examination